philedius/letterblockd/README.md

 \*  in all or most places(early version, folks)

-You can still go their profile page, but you aren't going to see anything under "Reent activity", "Recent reviews" or "Popular reviews".
+You can still go their profile page, but you aren't going to see anything under "Recent activity", "Recent reviews" or "Popular reviews".

 ## Cool, how do I install it?
 It's currently under review to be submitted to the Chrome webstore thing.